vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

   * What secrets are needed by the components?
 How are these secrets secured and attained?
 -->

+Although having all these pros, the user should have in mind the cons of the Meta Jobs as well.
+The limitation that have to be considered is that there is a limit on the number of concurrent running jobs in a single DAG.
+If this limit is exceeded, the upcoming jobs would be delayed for a while until there is an empty spot for them.

 ## Implementation stories
 <!--